Andrei311621/Andrei311621/README.md

 💻I am passionate about technology and currently developing my software and IT skills.

 ## 👨‍💻 About Me:
--Master's degree in Advanced Electronics
+- Master's degree in Advanced Electronics
--Bachelor's degree in Electronics
+- Bachelor's degree in Electronics
--Interested in software development, automation, and modern technologies -Committed to continuous learning and self-improvement
+- Interested in software development, automation, and modern technologies
+- Committed to continuous learning and self-improvement

 ## 🛠️ Skills:
--Programming
+- Programming
--Electronics and Embedded Systems
+- Electronics and Embedded Systems
--Technical Problem Solving
+- Technical Problem Solving
--Analytical and Logical Thinking
+- Analytical and Logical Thinking